 Rob Bottin was hired as the film’s main creature designer.
 “Rob Bottin was great to work with,” said Mark Alfrey, one of the sculptors. “because he never held my hand.
 He usually likes to give you inspiration — he would sit and talk for an hour about what needed to be sculpted.
 Then he let you go where you could go.”
-Bottin created a 8′ tall maquette of the Monster, which was used to present the project to the Disney Studio chairman, along with some animation tests, “to show him what we thought this creature would look like, how it would move and why he should spend a lot of money on an octopus tentacle that basically chases a bunch of people down a hall.”
+Concept art for the creature was devised by Carlos Huante under Bottin’s supervision.
+An 8′ tall maquette of the monster was built and used to pitch the project to the Disney Studio chairman — along with some animation tests, “to show him what we thought this creature would look like, how it would move and why he should spend a lot of money on an octopus tentacle that basically chases a bunch of people down a hall.”

 A team of digital effects artists, led by Dan DeLeeuw and creature supervisor Rob Dressel, conducted months of research, and created an initial ‘proof-of-concept’ test.
 DeLeeuw recalled: “we were expanding our studio at the time, and we had a room that wasn’t done yet, with a bunch of exposed pipes that proved ideal for simulating the ocean liner’s engine room.
 We went in and gooped it up and shot that as a background plate.”
 With an early iteration of the creature design, the team animated a short sequence in which a digital tentacle, coiled around one of the pipes, drops down and reaches violently for the camera.
 Shea commented: “it took quite a long time to get that test done, but I think it was a turning point for Steve.
 It was like: ‘well, okay.
 Now I know what I’m getting into.'”

-The initial approach towards the effects intended by Sommers was to use a majority of practical effects, with an animatronic tentacle scheduled to be built.
+Sommers initially wanted to use a majority of practical effects, with an animatronic tentacle scheduled to be built.
 The digital counterparts were to be implemented only for the more visually complex sequences.
-After the first Computer Generated test, however, the director eventually decided to use digital effects for most of the film.
+After the first Computer Generated test, however, the director eventually decided to use digital effects for most of the scheduled sequences.
 DeLeeuw said: “when we started, we were looking at producing a digital version just for distant views, and shots involving a lot of movement.
 The idea was that our work would be complemented by some kind of practical rig — an actual twenty-foot-long tentacle that they would have on set — for all the closeup stuff, and for any scenes involving interaction with the actors.
 But as we progressed, and the production began weighing the costs of building and shooting a full-size beast on set, everything started to go digital and we ended up taking on the preponderance of the creature work.”